kangax/przilla/src/memory-bank/progress.md

   - Search highlighting implemented for Name, Category, Tags, Description.
   - Category and Tags columns combined into one, displaying tags below the category.
   - Variable row height enabled using `useVirtualizer`'s `measureElement` to correctly display wrapped content (like descriptions and tags).
+- **URL Parameter Handling:**
+  - `search`, `tags`, and `category` parameters correctly initialize state and persist in the URL.
+  - `view=timeline` parameter now correctly initializes the view state on page load.
+Fixed a bug where it defaulted to `table` during session loading by using a `useRef` hook to track the previous login state and only resetting the view on an actual logout event.
 - **Movement Frequency Chart:**
   - Displays top 20 movements by frequency per category, based on the count of _unique_ workouts the movement appears in.
   - Bar length (x-axis value) now correctly reflects the count of unique workouts.